CoderDojoTC/python/docs/intermediate/06-images.md

 my_image.show()
 ```

-The CoderDojo AI Racing League will explore more around working with image data.
+The AI Racing League will explore more around working with image data.